-Of the 28 items in RSQS, two were found inapplicable for inclusion in the Indian context (Appendix II).
-The process used of examining face validity of the items for inclusion/exclusion was similar to the procedure used by Dabholkar, Thorpe and Rentz (1996) when developing the RSQS.
-An improvement in the process used in this study was that in addition to the author, two other sources were used to examine the face validity of the items: an independent expert with extensive academic and consulting experience in Indian retailing and store managers of two nationally reputed apparel specialty stores.
-The two items excluded by all four examiners as being inapplicable for Indian retail pertained to 'telephonic interaction with customers' and 'store own credit cards'.
+Of the 28 items in RSQS, two were found inapplicable for inclusion in the Indian context (Appendix 2).
+The process used for examining the face validity of the items for inclusion/exclusion was similar to the procedure used by Dabholkar, Thorpe and Rentz (1996) when developing RSQS.
+An improvement in the process used in this study was that, in addition to our inputs, two other sources were used to examine the face validity of the items: an independent expert with extensive academic and consulting experience in Indian retailing and store managers of two nationally reputed apparel specialty stores.
+The two items excluded by all four examiners as being inapplicable for Indian retail pertained to 'telephonic interaction with customers' and 'store's own credit cards.'
 All other 26 items were found relevant by all examiners.

-The final instrument (Appendix II) consisted of these 26 items and three additional items to assess the predictive, convergent and discriminant validity of the retail service quality questionnaire.
-These items are based on the study by Boshoff and Terblanche (1997).

-All items were measured using a seven point Likert scale, from '1-Strongly disagree' to '7-Strongly agree'.
-An in-depth interview of three shoppers was used to pre-test the instrument.
+The final instrument thus consisted of 26 items of RSQS.
+Three additional items were included for the purposes of assessing predictive, convergent, and discriminant validity of the scale.
+These three items are based on the study by Boshoff and Terblanche (1997).
+All items were measured using a seven-point Likert scale from '1-strongly disagree' to '7-strongly agree.'
+An in-depth interview of three shoppers was used to pretest the instrument in terms of the wording of items.
 These shoppers were selected because they had visited at least three different chains/local large format stores in at least two different cities in India in the last three months and had spent a significantly large amount on shopping during such store visits.
 The interviews indicated a need to modify the item on 'complaint behaviour' to be used for measuring discriminant validity.
-This item was modified to include informal cribs made to friends and relatives because formal complaints at the store were few even if the shoppers had problems with the store service.
-During these interviews and based on the suggestions of the two store managers, explanations were added for some items to avoid any chance of ambiguity.
-Appendix II gives a list of all RSQS items used in the final instrument.
-The instrument also contained a final section collecting data on gender, age and education level of the respondent.
+This item was modified to include informal complaints made to friends and relatives because formal complaints at the store were few even if the shoppers had problems with the store service.
+Based on the interviews and suggestions of the two store managers, explanations were added for some items to avoid any ambiguity.